RaInta/RandomLoglineRedditBot/README.md

 > A smart car saleswoman must retrace her steps from a three day party at a famous designer-drug manufacturer's, or she will become an experiment for torture devices.
 She does this by cornering the market on Nerf guns and discovers that no man is an island.

 > A passionate embalmer must eradicate a vicious gang of horse thieves, or all bird-life will become extinct.
 He does this by summoning ethereal beings possessing psychokinetic powers and discovers that the smoothest way is full of stones.

+PS This is hosted on my trusty Raspberry Pi Model B. Perfect solution!